vufind-org/vufind-marc/README.md

 ------------
 VuFind-Marc contains classes to handle [MARC records](https://www.loc.gov/marc/) in different carrier formats (ISO2709, MARCXML, MARC-in-JSON).
-This is part of the VuFind project (http://vufind.org) but may also be useful for other purposes.
+This is part of the VuFind® project (http://vufind.org) but may also be useful for other purposes.

 Installation